Ifycode-extension/solve-js/README.md

 git merge main
 ````
 **Note:** You are only to merge the `main` branch into `solve-tasks` branch as shown above.
 Do not attempt to merge your solution in the `solve-tasks` branch into the `main` branch to avoid issues.

+# Contributing to solve js project
+You are welcome to contribute to the solve js project whether you find or fix a bug in the application, or want to suggest features or tasks to be added.
+Just take note of the following:
+* The application is made without server or platform like nodejs and the likes on purpose.
+We don't want anyone participating in the tasks to struggling with any other setup or task apart from git and the vanilla javascript, which the project seeks to help participants improve upon.
+Also it is not limited to any framework or platform so that anyone interested can participate (as long as they have some knowledge of the javascript language).
+* Contributors should fork the repo, create a new branch from the main branch, make the changes there and send a pull request.
+Do not make changes directly in the main branch or merge your changes into the main branch on your end. @Ifycode will merge in your changes in the main branch of the original repo when you send a pull request.
+You can then pull in the changes from the main branch of the original repo to your fork's main branch.
+If you have made the mistake of adding your changes in the main branch, just delete that fork and fork the project again.

+**Star repo and share:** Let @Ifycode know what you think about the project.
+Give the repo github stars if you like it.
+Share the original repo with anyone you know needs it!